moaaz-bhnas/movies/README.md

 - Add charset that supports Arabic.
 - Add meta description that describes the movie's summary.
 - Add top-level heading with the movie's name.
-- Add 2 other heading. "cast" and "feedback".
+- Add 2 other headings. "cast" and "feedback".
 - Below cast heading, add a paragraph with the actors in that movie.
 - Below feedback heading, add your feedback on that movie in Arabic.